Ranabir1/Signature_add_in_pdf/README.md

 - Check if your browser blocks pop-ups
 - Ensure you have sufficient disk space
 - Try a different browser if issues persist

+**Error: attempting to access detached ArrayBuffer (Split/Download)**
+- Reload the page and open the PDF again; the app keeps a persistent copy internally
+- Make sure to use the `Open PDF` button before `Split`

+**PDF rendering not visible (Editor)**
+- Ensure internet access for the CDN of PDF.js
+- If using offline environment, replace CDN with a local `pdf.min.js` and `pdf.worker.min.js`

 ### Performance Tips